Universidad Autónoma de Madrid (UAM), Madrid, Spain

 Rosa C. Paolicelli earned her bachelor of Medical Biotechnology at the University of Bologna, Italy, in 2006, and her MSc in Molecular Neuroscience at the University of Bristol, UK, in 2007.
 She graduated in 2011 with a PhD in Cellular and Molecular Biology, from the European Molecular Biology Laboratory (EMBL), and then worked as postdoc at the University of Zurich, Switzerland, in the Department of Systems and Cell Biology of Neurodegeneration.
 From 2018, Rosa is Assistant Professor at the Department of Physiology, University of Lausanne, Switzerland.
 Her lab focuses on the molecular and cellular mechanisms regulating microglia-synapse interaction in physiological and pathological contexts.

-Stefano Amoretti is 23 years old Master student in Neuroscience at University of Pisa.
+Stefano Amoretti is 23 years old Master student in Neuroscience at University of Pisa and the Social manager of BraYn.
 He pursued a Biology degree at University of L’Aquila with a research experience focused on the role of white matter in the pathophysiology of Parkinson’s disease, in which he set up a protocol in order to study and compare the degeneration of white and grey matter in a rat model.
 In few months, he’s going to start his internship thesis at CNR (Consiglio Nazionale delle Ricerche) in the field of Neuroinflammation and Neurodegeneration in a mouse model of Alzheimer’s disease.
 He hopes to be active in the scientific community and pursue his interest in neurodegeneration doing a PhD.

 Giulia D’Arrigo is a 28 years old PhD student graduated in Neurobiology at the University of Pavia in 2015.
 She is now attending the last year of the PhD program in Functional and Structural Genomics at the International School for Advanced Studies of Trieste (SISSA) and in collaboration with the CNR Institute of Neuroscience in Milan.
 During her master internship in neurobiology, she collaborated to demonstrate the transfer of miRNAs from glial inflammatory extracellular vesicles (EVs) to neurons.
 She has also participated to characterize human monocyte-derived microvesicles and to investigate the ability of synthetic neuromelanins to activate microglia in vitro.
 Currently, her PhD project concerns the study of the dynamics of EV-neuron interaction exploiting optical manipulation, a technique that allows to trap and deliver single particles in a suspension of cultured cells in vitro.
 The final goal of her work is to comprehend the mechanisms by which EVs can spread misfolding proteins and propagate neurodegeneration among neurons in the brain.